Fitness Volt

 Hurdle Jumps

-Hurdle jumps involve a rapid loading followed by an even more rapid unloading of your muscles.
+Hurdle jumps involve rapid muscle loading followed by an even more rapid muscle unloading.
 This is called plyometric training.
-Plyometrics are a very specific and demanding type of power exercise designed to overload your muscles and trigger the stretch reflex.
+Plyometrics is a very specific and demanding type of power exercise designed to overload muscles and trigger the stretch reflex.

-The stretch reflex is when a muscle is stretched very fast and responds with a powerful contraction in the opposite direction.
-Plyometrics is a very useful training method but is also one that should be used with caution because, invariably, it involves a lot of impact.
+The stretch reflex occurs when a muscle is stretched very fast and responds with a powerful contraction in the opposite direction.
+Plyometrics is a very useful training method but should be used with caution because it invariably involves a lot of impact.

 How to do it: